RuABraun/RuABraun.github.io/_posts/2021-04-01-Why-You-Need-A-Lot-Of-Text-For-A-Good-Vocab.markdown

 ---
 layout: post
-title: Why you need a lot of text to get a good language model
+title: Why you need a billion words to get a good language model
 date: 2021-04-01 12:06:02 +0200
 categories: jekyll update
 ---

 WIP

 I have a text corpus with nearly 90 million words.
 Seems enough to get a decent model no?
 Let's see.
 The first thing to realise is just covering relatively normal words requires having several hundred thousand words in the vocabulary.
-Let's what happens when I get a count of all words and see what is at the nth position.
+Let's see what happens when I get a count of all words and see what is at the nth position.
 ```
 199989 krisenbewältigungen 2
 199999 gendersensitiv 2